 How to Prepare

-Step Four: Once the oven is up the temperature, bake the salmon for 10-20 minutes, or until the internal temperature reaches 145°F.
+Step Five: Once the oven is up the temperature, bake the salmon for 10-20 minutes, or until the internal temperature reaches 125 to 130°F.

 This will produce a moist, tender, medium to medium-rare salmon fillet.
 If you prefer a more well-done salmon, cook to your desired doneness.

-Drizzle with lemon or lime (if desired) and serve right away.
+Drizzle with lemon or lime and serve right away.

 Traditional For a faster and easier dish, you can omit the marinade.
 This is a more traditional version of Furikake Salmon.